 Every month one of our members hosts a play reading evening at her home.
 Members are welcome to attend this opportunity to read a raft of different works and to socialise with others from the society.
 For more information, please complete the contact form.

-Of course, it’s not just about acting.
-Every drama group needs a supporting crew and we are always delighted to welcome those interested in set-design, lighting and sound, stage management, costumes, as well as the front of house functions that are so important to any successful production.
+which are so important to any successful production.
 So if you’re thinking of joining with a non-acting friend there will almost certainly be a role for them to play as a valued member of the society.

 How many productions are there each year?